kevin-crook-ucb/ucb_w205_crook_supplement/2019_Fall/synch_session_commands/project_2.md

 ### Project 2 notes for unrolling the nested json

-#### (optional - for students who are looking at how to unroll the more complex areas of the json assignments file)

 The assignment 8 json file has a moderately complicated structure.
 It includes nested json and in several cases the nesting is multi-valued (lists).
 To access these will require writing custom lamdba transform code in spark.

 Let's start by reviewing how spark handles csv and json files: